SiddharthSingi/Vehicle_Detection/README.md

 Before trying sliding window search I tried to use the hog sub-sampling method to identify the car windows, but this function identified many continous false positives next to each other either on the lane markings or the opposite side of the road.
 This made it difficult for me to use an appropriate threshold for heatmaps to avoid the false positives and hence I had to switch to the sliding window method.

-To make the pipeline more robust an algorithm must be employed that uses the fact that a heatmap point or a vehicle cannot be found in the middle of the road all of a sudden i.e an averaging technique for frames should be considered one like in the Advanced Lane Finding project.
+To make the pipeline more robust an algorithm must be employed that uses the fact that a heatmap point or a vehicle cannot be found in the middle of the road all of a sudden.
 Also if a vehicle is detected then it must either increase in size if moving ahead, or reduce in size if moving closer to the bottom edge of the screen.
 These methods can give the final touches to this project and minimize any false positives that are being generated.